The Difference Between Fairmined Gold and Recycled Gold

 Recycled Gold: The Rising Demand

-The rise of recycled gold is a significant trend in the gold industry, driven by growing environmental consciousness and the desire for more sustainable practices.
+The rise of recycled gold is a significant trend in the gold industry, driven by the very high market price of gold since the COVID pandemic, growing environmental consciousness and the desire for more sustainable practices.
 According to the World Gold Council, recycled gold accounted for 28 per cent of the total global gold supply of 4,633 metric tons in 2020 (Kimai).

 The market for recycled gold is growing rapidly.
-The scrap gold recycling market size is expected to reach USD 27.3 billion by the end of 2030, growing at a CAGR of 12.25% from 2024-2030 (Verified Market Reports).
-This growth is driven by increasing consumer awareness and demand for sustainable and ethically sourced products.
+The gold recycling market size is expected to reach USD 27.3 billion by the end of 2030, growing at a CAGR of 12.25% from 2024-2030 (Verified Market Reports).

 Photo credit: ARM/Fairmined gold.